 - B. Restructuring The Agency may seek to refinance a bond issue on a non-economic basis in order to restructure debt, mitigate irregular debt service payments, accommodate revenue shortfalls, release reserve funds, comply with and/or eliminate rate/bond covenants, or terminate a swap. - C. Term/Final Maturity The Agency may consider the extension of the final maturity of the refunding bonds in order to achieve a necessary outcome, provided that such extension is permissible under the Agency's Compact and Federal tax law.
-The term of the bonds generally should not extend beyond the reasonably expected useful life of the asset being financed.
-The Agency may also consider shortening the final maturity of the bonds.- - D. Escrow Structuring The Agency shall utilize the least costly securities available in structuring each escrow.
-A certificate will be required from a third party agent who is not acting as a broker-dealer, stating that the securities were purchased through an arms-length, competitive bid process (in the case of open market securities), that such securities were more cost effective than State and Local Government Series Securities (SLGS) or that SLGS were not available at the time of the pricing of the escrows, and that the price paid was reasonable and within Federal guidelines.
+The term of the bonds should not extend beyond the reasonably expected useful life of the asset being financed.
+The Agency may also consider shortening the final maturity of the bonds.. - D. Escrow Structuring The Agency shall utilize the least costly securities available in structuring each escrow.
+A certificate will be required from a third party agent who is not acting as a broker-dealer, stating that the securities were purchased through an arms-length, competitive bid process (in the case of open market securities), that such securities were more cost effective than State and Local Government Series Securities (SLGS), and that the price paid was reasonable and within Federal guidelines.
 The Agency retains the right to use SLGS at any time in structuring its escrows.